 Intuition, huh!
 What is it good for?
-Absolutely something!
+Absolutely everything!

 What is intuition?

 Intuition is your very own internal GPS system.
-Within each of our (sometimes) messy minds and beautiful bodies lies a super power.
+Within each of our (oftentimes) messy minds and beautiful bodies lies a super power.
 A navigational system so precise, it puts Google Maps to shame.

-It’s pretty darn cool, and most of us are not using it to its fullest potential (myself often included in the count).
+It’s pretty darn cool, and most of us are not using it to its fullest potential.

 Intuition is your very own navigational hardware and software all rolled into one.
 And you take it with you everywhere you go.